 Put them together and what have you got?
 Bibbidi bobbidi boo; or so the theory goes anyway.

-Over the next month or so, I’ll be documenting how I’ve approached the logistics of making the podcast in its own post; namely, things 3, 4 and 5 from the list above.
+Over the next month or so, I’ll be documenting how I’ve approached the logistics of making the podcast in a series of posts.
 Keep checking back here for links to the other posts.

 - I’m making a podcast